 Welcome to the Torsten Söderberg Foundation

-The purpose of the Torsten Söderberg Foundation is to promote scientific research and scientific teaching or study activities of national significance, preferably in the fields of economics, medicine and law.
+The purpose of the Torsten Söderberg Foundation is to promote scientific research and scientific teaching or study activities that are of benefit to the nation, with a focus on the fields of economics, medicine, and law

-The Foundation's annual activities are presented in articles on major donations, this year's research grants, newly appointed professorships, award winners and more.
+The Foundation's annual activities are presented in articles on larger donations, this year's research grants, newly appointed professorships, award winners and more.
 Access the digital version here.

 News